sipstack/www/src_content/resources/docs/smart-cnam/content.md

 Prices are listed under Billing, Pricing in the left pane.
 Please note that each lookup incurs an API charge and the system will return a null result, if you don’t have sufficient funds in your account.

 ## Adding funds to your account.
-Please see our article Partner Portal (insert url)
+Please see our article [Partner Portal](insert url of partner portal doc)

 ## Sales tax
 If you are a Canadian based company then sales tax will be applied to each of your transactions.
 At the moment, companies outside of Canada do not get charged sales tax.